-- Increase the Governors terms to four years and permit former Governors to serve a second term at a later date. - The WSBA President should be selected from the Board of Governors and continue to serve as a voting member of the Board. - Current elected positions on the Board of Governors should be reduced to nine to allow for the inclusion of two public, non-attorney members and LPO / LLLT member.
-These latter three members would be appointed by the Supreme Court.
-The three current "atlarge" positions should be retained to ensure participation by a young lawyer and members that reflect historically under-represented groups.
-This would provide for a Board of 15 persons, one of which would be the President. - A Search Committee, appointed by the Board of Governors, should solicit qualified candidates for the Board.
+- Increase the Governors terms to four years and permit former Governors to serve a second term at a later date. - The WSBA President should be selected from the Board of Governors and continue to serve as a voting member of the Board. - Two public, non-attorney members and one LPO / LLLT member should be added to the Board of Governors.
+These three members should be appointed by the Supreme Court. - To accommodate the additional Governors, the number of elected positions should be reduced to nine.
+The three current "at-large" positions should be retained to ensure participation by a "young lawyer" and members that reflect historically under-represented groups.
+This would provide for a Board of 15 persons, one of which would be the President.

+- A Search Committee, appointed by the Board of Governors, should solicit qualified candidates for the Board. - The WSBA should provide more information regarding candidate qualifications.